abisop/nuttx-docs/en/platforms/arm/sama5/boards/jupiter-nano/index.md

 link and can transfer 30MB/s of data to or from a host computer.

-The netnsh sdmmcnsh, or sdmmc-nsh-net-resolvconf configurations will set up the Ethernet over USB interface to be
-<span class="title-ref">10.0.0.2</span>, and set up default routing via
-<span class="title-ref">10.0.0.1</span>.
-The sdmmc-nsh-net-resolvconf
-also sets up the /etc/resolv.conf file and configures NuttX to support it, which enables DNS resolution using Google's open DNS servers.
+The netnsh sdmmcnsh, or sdmmc-nsh-net-resolvconf configurations will set up the Ethernet over USB interface to be [10.0.0.2]{.title-ref}, and set up default routing via [10.0.0.1]{.title-ref}.
+The sdmmc-nsh-net-resolvconf also sets up the /etc/resolv.conf file and configures NuttX to support it, which enables DNS resolution using Google\'s open DNS servers.

-The tools/netusb.sh script can set up a Linux computer with IP tables NAT rules and proper routes to allow the NuttX computer to access the Internet, setting the Linux side of the Ethernet over USB link to have the IP address of <span class="title-ref">10.0.0.1</span>.
+The tools/netusb.sh script can set up a Linux computer with IP tables NAT rules and proper routes to allow the NuttX computer to access the Internet, setting the Linux side of the Ethernet over USB link to have the IP address of [10.0.0.1]{.title-ref}.

-In the commands below, replace the interface identifier
-<span class="title-ref">wlp0s20f3</span> with the interface that you use
+In the commands below, replace the interface identifier [wlp0s20f3]{.title-ref} with the interface that you use to access the
-to access the Internet:
+Internet:

     ./tools/netusb.sh show
     enx020000112233: flags=4098<BROADCAST,MULTICAST>  mtu 1500